About Jeff:

 You can review the examples to the right to see what adding lighting can do to an image.

-Image 1: Properly exposed for star points the shed is too dark.
+Image 1: Properly exposed for the night sky but the forground is too dark.

-Image 2: Properly exposed for the shed the stars become lines.
+Image 2: Properly exposed for the foreground the sky becomes overexposed.